dmtrKovalenko/CV/content/about.md

 By the way, I am a fan of open-source.
 Now I am the collaborator of [material-ui](https://material-ui.com/discover-more/team/) - the most popular UI kit for React in the world.
 Creator + maintainer of [material-ui-pickers](https://material-ui-pickers.dev/) - set of date/time pickers for Material-UI.
 Also member of react-native-community and maintainer of [react-native-status-bar](https://github.com/react-native-community/react-native-statusbar).
 I love to make the software world better.

-In short: holistic open-source contributor.
+In short: speaker, holistic open-source contributor.
 Typescript/Ocaml, react and react-native fan.
 Also volleyball player and [amateur photographer](https://www.instagram.com/dmtr._.kovalenkoo/) (ᵔᴥᵔ)